cheng-alvin/CHENG-Alvin/README.md

 - ✈️ Travelled to: 🇸🇬🇲🇾🇨🇳🇭🇰🇲🇴.

 ### What others are saying
-> "It is still much appreciated!
-The readme page is georgeous, the first impression is extremely positive. ...
-The code is vert easy to read and it seems it supports all the common instructions already, I like it!"
+> "[...]
+The readme page is georgeous, the first impression is extremely positive. [...]
+The code is vert easy to read and it seems [to] support all the common instructions already, I like it!"
 > — **perschrijver**

 > "Bro this is gold!
 So glad I found this subreddit.
 It's full of bright devs like OP.
 Awesome work!!
 Low-level devs UNITE! :D"